See all chapters of A Guide to Solvency II.

 - The CRO applies to firms without a UK branch (i.e., which formerly operated under a freedom of services passport) that did not enter the TPR.
 These firms entered the CRO automatically by operation of law after the end of the Brexit transition period.

-The FSCR allows (re)insurers to use the SRO or CRO for five years after entering into such arrangements.
-Notably, insurance contracts within scope of the CRO are exempt from regulation for 15 years (i.e., until end of 2035).
+The FSCR allows firms to use the SRO or CRO for five years after entering into such arrangements, with an exception for insurance contracts that have a time limit of 15 years (i.e., until end of 2035).
 These regimes will cease to apply to any firm whose home authorisation is cancelled, and such firms are required to notify such cancellations to the FCA or PRA.

 5. Bilateral Arrangements Post-Brexit